elman23/elman23.github.io/UnderTheWire/groot.md

 Nine Realms underthewire\Airwolf NT AUTHORITY\SYSTEM Allow  FullControl...
 ```

-`groot13:airwolf`
+The credentials: `groot13:airwolf`.

 ## Groot 13 -> 14

-The password for groot14 is the name of the Registered Owner of this system as depicted in the Registry PLUS the name of the file on the desktop.
+The password for `groot14` is the name of the Registered Owner of this system as depicted in the Registry PLUS the name of the file on the desktop.

-NOTE:
+**NOTE**:
-– If the Registered Owner is “Elroy” and the file on the desktop is named “\_bob”, the password would be “elroy_bob”.
+– If the Registered Owner is `"Elroy"` and the file on the desktop is named `"_bob"`, the password would be `"elroy_bob"`.
 – The password will be lowercase no matter how it appears on the screen.

 ---

+We can find the desired information with `Get-ComputerInfo`:

 ```
 PS C:\users\Groot13\desktop> Get-ComputerInfo | Select WindowsRegisteredOwner